-Abstract: Impact hammers and vibratory drivers are used for piles and sheet piles installation.
-Dynamic loads force piles to vibrate and penetrate into the ground that result in soil displacements and vibrations around a pile.
-The soil movements may produce settlements in sandy soils, heave and lateral displacement toward the existing nearby foundations in clay soils.
-The most common factor for assessment of ground vibrations during the pile driving is peak particle velocity, PPV.
-The aim of this research is presenting the relation between PPV resulted from pile driving and its effects, like settlement in sandy soils and heave in clays.
-For this purpose, a data bank by collection of case histories which are including the properties of pile driving system -soil, pile, hammer- and the effects of pile driving has been prepared.
-Then, the important factors influenced on heave and settlement have been investigated.
+Abstract: Impact hammers and vibratory drivers are used for piles and sheet pile installation.
+Dynamic loads force piles to vibrate and penetrate into the ground which results in soil displacements and vibrations around a pile.
+The soil movements may produce settlements in sandy soils, heave, and lateral displacement toward the existing nearby foundations in clay soils.
+The most common factor for the assessment of ground vibrations during pile driving is peak particle velocity, PPV.
+The aim of this research is to present the relationship between PPV resulting from pile driving and its effects, like a settlement in sandy soils and heave in clays.
+For this purpose, a data bank by the collection of case histories which are including the properties of the pile driving system -soil, pile, hammer- and the effects of pile driving has been prepared.
+Then, the important factors influencing heave and settlement have been investigated.